 - If you have red flags on your file, such as missed or late payments, lenders will demand much higher interest rates than they would for a secured loan.
 This means you’ll pay back more money compared to a secure loan.

 - It can be a lot harder to get an unsecured loan is you have adverse credit.

 If you know someone who might be willing to act as your guarantor, then this type of loan could be for you.
 A guarantor loan is when someone agrees to make the payments if you are not able to.
 Your guarantor will need to have an excellent credit history to make up for your adverse credit, and must be willing and able to step up to pay back your loan if you cannot.
 A friend like this might be hard to find!
 If you’re lucky enough to have one, here are the factors to weigh up:

 - Guarantor loans offer lower interest rates than unsecured loans.

 - There’s no risk of losing your property.

-- You are given the opportunity to show sensibility when repaying the debt.
+- Lenders give you the opportunity to show sensibility when repaying the debt.

 - Paying the debt in full and on time means your guarantor never needs to get involved.

 - If you miss a repayment, your guarantor will have to make the payment in your place.
 But if they miss their payment, this will negatively impact your credit report as well as theirs.
 So one missed or late repayment has a double-whammy effect.

 - Your relationship with your guarantor could be badly damaged if they are forced to pay for your debt.
 Choose your guarantor wisely!